Charlie Chaplin Filmography Continued

 return trip in the family car is equally eventful.
 Charlie runs afoul

-a couple of traffic cops, is blocked by some irate pedestrians, one of
+of a couple of traffic cops, is blocked by

-foul language spurs Charlie to indicate the divine retribution
+Charlie to indicate the divine retribution

-him, and backs into a tar truck which spills its contents on the
+tar truck which spills its contents on the

 street.
 The cops, berating Charlie for blocking